It seems like you have finally decided to push the pedal on creating your eCommerce website.

 Firstly, eCommerce websites are built not just to inform and showcase your brand online; they are primarily built for customers to shop.
 Hence, designers need to ensure that the site is easy to use and intuitive to make sales.

 Without sales, the whole website will lose its purpose.

-So, before you begin, consider reading this article thoroughly as it can serve as a holy grail to bring your ecommerce product dreams to reality.
+So, before you begin, consider reading this article thoroughly as it can serve as a holy grail and remembers these keys to bring your ecommerce product dreams to reality.

 1. Select an ecommerce or web hosting platform

 If you are a small or medium-sized enterprise and aren’t looking for a customized platform – Then to save time and money, select a popular ecommerce platform.

 MUST READ: Best eCommerce Platform for Small Business – 2019

 Most developers are quite familiar with these, making it easy to integrate WordPress plugin, payment processing, etc. The platforms also come with a range of customizations.

 Additionally, these ecommerce platforms come at a reasonable price.